ibm-cloud-architecture/tabular-terraform/README.md

 - Terraformer handles the creation of Terraform syntax leaving the user to focus on the creation of simple spreadsheet data that is used by Terraformer in creating the Terraform files.
 Refer to [Terraformer Example](/example/example.md).
 - For new Terraform users, Terraformer helps to get on the Terraform bandwagon by using and learning Terraform without focusing on the Terraform syntax.
-- For experienced Terraform users, Terraformer helps to expedite the implementation of Terraform, or Terraformer can be used to expedite specific parts of a Terraform implementation such as the rules for ACLs and Security Groups.
+- For experienced Terraform users, Terraformer helps to expedite the implementation of Terraform, or Terraformer can be used on individual parts of a Terraform implementation such as the rules for ACLs and Security Groups.
 - Terraformer is provided with no formal support but problems can be reported by opening a GitHub issue.
 - Spreadsheet format is subject to change but a future consideration is to migrate sheets when format changes.